datastax/spark-cassandra-connector/doc/9_demos.md

 Once you have started a worker, look at the master’s web UI (http://localhost:8080 by default).
 You should see the new node listed there, along with its number of CPUs and memory (minus one gigabyte left for the OS).

-## Using SBT Assembly To Submit A Demo To Spark